madispuu/Loan_Approval_Prediction/README.md

 4) [train.csv](https://github.com/madispuu/Loan_Approval_Prediction/blob/main/train.csv) - Dataset from Kaggle, that we use in our work.

 # Replicate
-To replicate the same analysis you just have to clone the repository and then open TEAM.ipynb with Jupyter Notebook and run the cells, if they have not been ran allready.
+To replicate the same analysis you just have to clone the repository and then open TEAM.ipynb with Jupyter Notebook.
+Then up top open "Kernel" and choose "Restart Kernel and run all cells".
 Make sure you have Kaggle_submission.png and both test.csv and train.csv in the same folder with the TEAM.ipynb, otherwise the analysis will fail, because the code uses those files to do work.